foreverfighter/coding-for-non-coders/README.md

 Pytest is the most popular testing framework.
 Learn how to use it [here](https://docs.pytest.org/en/latest/getting-started.html).

+#### What is tox?

+A testing tool that tests code against different Python versions.

 #### How do I write tests for JavaScript?

 Mocha is the most popular framework.
 Learn to use it [here](https://mochajs.org/#getting-started).
 Other tools to use with it are Chai and Sinon.